 OLED screen and usability

 A fixture of ScanWatch is the inset OLED screen placed on the dial.
-It’s a basic monochrome display that can show off basic health stats, navigate menus to features like the ECG, SpO2 and workout features.
+It’s a basic monochrome display that can show off basic health stats, and navigate menus to features like the ECG, SpO2, and workout features.

 Most of the time it’s off and blank, and most casual observers wouldn’t know it’s there.

 The interface is solely controlled by the digital crown – which is the only point of control with the Horizon.
 If the cover the screen, they jump out of the way, which is a nice touch.

 There’s no touchscreen and only a singular pusher, and it rotates to scroll through menus.
 It’s simple, although sometimes we wished for a more obvious way to jump back out of menus.

 The Withings ScanWatch Horizon is a fantastic-looking smartwatch, with a premium feel and finish that’s a pleasure to wear.
 But how does it stack up as a health and fitness smartwatch?
 Read on to find out.